campfireunion/docs/docs/1.0/flipside/how-tos/characters/how-to-change-your-visibility.md

 # How to change your visibility

-Flipside Studio lets you change your visibility so you can switch between acting as a character or performing various other roles on set such as being a director or camera operator.
+Flipside lets you change your visibility so you can switch between acting as a character or performing various other roles on set such as being a director or camera operator.

 :gif https://www.flipsidexr.com/files/docs/2023.1/help_1-2_12.mp4